open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 ### Units and Models

-To avoid confusion there are some terms relating to your miniatures which have specific meaning within the game.
-While you may find modules using a wide variety of miniatures in many different scales, a **model** is a miniature, or group of miniatures, which are mounted on a single base or are otherwise connected.
-If a model does not have a base, such as is sometimes the case with large vehicle or monster miniatures, it must have a clear footprint to count as the base within the game.
+In the game, a "model" is a specific term referring to a miniature or group of miniatures mounted on a single base or otherwise connected.
+If a model does not have a base, it must have a clear footprint to count as a base.

-Units are groupings of 1 or more models within the game.
-Some modules will group several models together, like soldiers in a squad, others will have each unit contain only a single model.
+"Units" are groups of 1 or more models within the game.
 All models must belong to exactly one unit.

 #### Profiles and Attributes

-In order to play a game, you need to know which models you can use and what they can do on the battlefield.
-Each module will contain relevant unit profiles, often organised into army lists, that give you all the information you need for your units.
+To play the game, you need to know which models you can use and what they can do on the battlefield.
+Each model in the game has a profile that lists its stats and rules, including its weapons and equipment, special abilities, and any unique rules it may have.
+The unit profiles are provided in each module, often grouped into different factions or army lists.

-A unit profile has the following information:

-- The unit's name.
-- The unit configuration, explaining which models it includes and which weapons and equipment.
-- Model attributes for each model in the unit, some modules may list these separately.
-- Special rules that apply to the unit.
-- Any abilities the unit has.

 #### Attributes